nearit/Android-SDK/README.md

 NearIt offers a default push reception and visualization.
 It shows a system notification with the notification message.
 When a user taps on a notification, it starts your app launcher and passes the intent with all the necessary information about the push, including the reaction bundle (the content to display).

-To enable push notification (they might be required by certain plugins), add this permission to your app *manifest*
+To enable push notification, add this permission to your app *manifest*
 ```
 # !xml
 <uses-permission android:name="com.google.android.c2dm.permission.RECEIVE" />